visdesignlab/loonar/apps/docs-website/docs/getting-started-with-loon/data.md

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';
+---
+toc_max_heading_level: 5
+---

 # Prepare Your Microscopy Data

-> #### To use Loon, you must format your microscopy data according to Loon's requirements before uploading it.

 ## Loon Will Guide You
+To use Loon, you must format your microscopy data according to Loon's requirements before uploading it.

+**Loon will handle** creating the full [expected data format below](#expected-data-format) for you.

 When uploading data, the Loon software **will prompt you** to:
 > 1. **Create New Experiment**
 > 2. **Select Files**